Halls of residence

-- We have an online guide to finding private accommodation, which explains the process step by step.
+- Our online guide explains the process step by step.

-- The Student Hub runs an online property search website exclusively for Imperial students: Imperial Home Solutions.
-This enables students to search for housing by various different criteria and connect with potential flatmates, as well as offering valuable advice.
+- The Student Hub runs an exclusive online property search website.
+This helps search for housing and connect with potential flatmates.

-- Our Private Housing Evening provides a wealth of information about finding private accommodation in London, and features an exhibition with estate agents, private halls providers and other relevant parties.
+- Our Private Housing Evening provides key information about accommodation in London, including an exhibition with estate agents and halls providers.

-- A new scheme, launched in 2017, that allows students unable to find a UK-based guarantor to use the College as a guarantor in rental agreements.
+- Students unable to find a UK-based guarantor can use the College as a guarantor in rental agreements.

 Staying on in halls

-Staying on in College accommodation for another year could be a great transitional option for your son/daughter, offering a sense of familiarity but with more independence than the first year experience.
+Continuing to live in College accommodation for another year could be a great transitional option for your child.
+This offers a sense of familiarity but with more independence.

-One way students can do this is by applying to join their hall's residential support team as a hall senior, helping to organise social events and activities for residents.
+Students can do this is by applying to join their hall's residential support team as a hall senior.
+This involved helping organise social events and activities.

-There are also spaces for returning students in our Evelyn Gardens hall of residence, and it may be possible to apply for vacancies in other halls that have not been taken by new first-year students.
+There are spaces for returning students in our Evelyn Gardens hall of residence.
+It may be possible to apply for vacancies in other halls that have not been taken by new first-year students.